 - is signed by three or more persons

-- contains the names and addresses of the individual signatories
+- contains the names and residential addresses (e.g. house number, street name, suburb, etc.) of the individual signatories.

 Petitions submitted to Council are to be processed in accordance with an established procedure and timeframes.
 The process includes: